Retail operations intelligence platform

 20 · Final outcome

-The final result is a fully functional Retail POS Admin Dashboard system designed to support the operational needs of convenience store businesses.
-It centralizes sales tracking, inventory, purchase orders, expense tracking, supplier management, employee records, reporting, and configurable settings into one interface.
+The final result is a production-ready retail operations platform designed to support daily oversight, exception handling, and commercial decision-making for convenience-store environments.
+It centralizes sales visibility, inventory control, purchase ordering, expense governance, supplier management, employee records, reporting, and platform settings into one coherent operating system.

 21 · Key learnings

-• Systems should be designed around real operational workflows, not isolated features
+• Operational systems must be shaped around real workflows, not isolated features

 • Information-rich dashboards still need strong visual hierarchy to avoid overload